aresio/hyperbeta/README.md

 # Further information

-If you need assistance with HyperBeta please contact: Marco S. Nobile (m.s.nobile@tue.nl)
+If you need assistance with HyperBeta please contact: Marco S. Nobile (marco.nobile@unive.it)